Glimesh/api-docs/content/docs/api/Migration.md

 - The following fields have been **removed** from the API.
 Some have been moved or had their names changed to a new field.
 	- Channel
 		- thumbnail: Moved to Stream as thumbnailUrl
+        - Replaced hmackey and username as arguments.
+Added streamerId and streamerUsername
     - deleteMessage
         - Changed to deleteChatMessage
 	- Emote Token
 		- url: Use src instead.
+    - Followers
+        - Replaced streamerUsername and userUsername as arguments.
+Added streamerId and userId
 	- Stream
 		- avgChatters
 		- avgViewers